CollinKendor/jupyterhubdocker/README.md

 1. There is no https as I could not det domain in my server.
 2. LDAPAuthenticator is installed from git.
 3. Special characters in username is replaced with _ using bootstrap method for data persistance.

+# Information Needed Before Starting Engines.
+1. HOST in .env file.
+Please enter the IP or Hostname of reverse proxy.
+2.